dobanisola-scottlogic/scenario-2-20250908-093933/running-events.md

 ### Tutorial

-There is a [tutorial](contestant/docs/tutorial/index.md) that contestants can follow to get them started with development.
+There are [tutorials](contestant/docs/tutorials) that contestants can follow to get them started with development.
 Following it to completion will likely take up a significant portion of the available time, so in previous events we have warned attendees of this and suggested that they skim it for reference instead.
 Some of the algorithms it suggests lead to sub-optimal solutions, so it's also worth explicitly